rwaldron/tc39-notes/es7/2017-01/jan-26.md

 DH: The other part that might be helpful.

 CM: This kind of ties with what Jeff said.
 I'm concerned about our awareness of what users think.
 We have an availabililty bias by talking on github.
-Do the typical javasript developers even aware of set and define.
+Are the typical JavaScript developers even aware of Set and Define.

 TK/MPT: No

-CM: I would submit people think it is a set and end of discussion
+CM: I would submit people think it is a Set and end of discussion

-JM; Let's acknolwedge that we can go rounds on this speculative and subjective thing for a long time.
+JM: Let's acknolwedge that we can go rounds on this speculative and subjective thing for a long time.
 The compelling thing for define isn't the tradeoffs that go away.
 There is a real future compatibility problem with const in presence of going with set, that was the convincer for me that define is the way to go.
 That seems like it should be stronger than these concerns that are hard to substantiate.

-DH: Jus tto follow up, set vs define is a red herring.
+DH: Just to follow up, Set vs Define is a red herring.
 Nobody including half the time experts of the spec are thinking at that level.
 They are working in the conceptual space they are in.
 No matter what, they have no expectation that it will trigger something up the superclas chain.
 As I am writing my code am I thinking at all about the fact that a field Iv'e described could be triggering a setter?

 AWB: We've seen this over and over again in writing spec text, people don't think about it.

 WH: This is the `with` problem once again.
 Users may not know the difference between set and define but don't expect their variables to be stolen by outer scopes.

-AK: If your'e tyring to get set behavior you'll have to go learn about it
+AK: If you're tyring to get Set behavior you'll have to go learn about it

-MS: A lot of the confusion goes away if there is an error
+MS: A lot of the confusion goes away if there is an error.

+DE: We actually had those semantics in a previous version of this proposal, where it was an error to add a field if it was there in the object.
+We ended up removing it as it seemed redundant, and creating an implementation burden (you need a different set of ICs, for one) but we could revisit adding it.

 JHD: All of the existing complaint code with the spec will have this.foo = bar in the constructor.
 If I try to use public fields, if I am subclassing a library using a setter on the protoype chain, that will be confusing.
 Maybe i'll just move stuff into my constructor, but if I do this.foo = bar brings about the problem again.
 The metnal model is that I think users will hold is that this is something I am taking out of the constructor and putting in the class body.

 WH: That argument means you can never improve the safety of the language.

-MM: I want to probe that intuition again
+MM: I want to probe that intuition again.

 JM: Refactoring expectation hazards do seem like a pretty compelling argument aginst define.
 However, do you really think that concern would be mitiagted by a := or a keyword?

 JHD: Yes, that would mean I need to learn new information and this information can describe set and define?
 Looking at other code that is already doing it won't show me about those differences.

 AWB: If you've said this.x = 5 in a constructor where you've inherited that class with a setter that isn't even creating an own field.

 JHD: it could be.